mjherich/Lambda-School-Coursework/README.md

 ## Files that will reside here:
 - Curated Dataset
-- Python files that contain Predictive Modules and APIs
+- Python files that contain predictive models and APIs